yoannchb-pro/jimg/README.md

 # jimg

-> **Note:** The README is inspired from merge-images by Luke Childs but it's not the same package and fonctionnalities

 Merge, truncat, compress, resize, convert, edit multiple images into one single image on nodejs and in the browser.

 ## Install